 PLD offers 8 decodable reading book sets listed on our website with sample pages from every single book included so you can flick through to see what they look like and consider whether they will meet your needs.
 Simply click the product cover image or the ‘eye’ icon underneath it to check them out yourself.

-Home Reading Sets – comprised of almost 30 titles
+Home Reading Sets – comprised of between 10 and 30 titles

 Shared Reading Sets – 10 titles, with 6 copies of each title

 For more information on these cost-effective book sets, please view the flyer.
 Alternatively, click on the images above to view sample pages of each set online.
 For more information on PLD’s decodable readers, read more HERE.

 Using different types of books in the classroom.

 Decodable books do not replace children’s literature.
 However, it is important to consider separately the decoding, comprehension and language demands.
 For good literature that can be utilised to boost comprehension skills, take a look at the PLD Comprehension Questions series.

 Where to after decodable reading books?
 What next?

 Once children are independently reading words (i.e. without relying on sounding out each word or guessing words), they can transition to books based on language complexity.

 There is no evidence that decodables are necessary beyond the beginning stages of reading development.
 Once a child has sufficient letter-sound knowledge and is decoding independently (i.e. without sounding out words either aloud or in their head), it is time to introduce real books with increased language structure and variety of vocabulary.